Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Collaborate with your children to find positive ways to channel their emotions, such as drawing or painting.
 By sharing your own feelings, you help your allistic children realize that their emotions are normal.

-Manage the children fairly
+Manage the Children Fairly

 Avoid accepting aggressive or hurtful behavior from your autistic child if you wouldn’t tolerate it from your other children.
 Encourage all of your children to contribute to family life; sharing responsibilities within the home fosters unity and imparts essential independence skills.
 Tailor tasks and chores to accommodate your children’s diverse ages and strengths.

-Grow together with Lighthouse Autism Center
+Grow Together With Lighthouse Autism Center

 Among the many autism resources available at Lighthouse Autism Center is a large community of families who deal with the dynamics and challenges laid out in this blog.
-Join them in their pursuit of better sibling relationships through treatments like LAC’s innovative Lighthouse Fusion ABA Therapy to help their autistic children better navigate family life.
+Join them in their pursuit of fostering better sibling relationships through treatments like LAC’s innovative Lighthouse Fusion ABA Therapy to help their autistic children better navigate family life.

 Together, we can unlock your child’s potential